 Browser based solutions theoretically remove the need for a custom client, being based on internet standards like HTML.
 However every browser and virtually every version of every browser implements these standards differently.
 Last month’s visitors to my blog used 16 different browsers to access the site, and on average there were 6 different version of each browser used.
 The chart below shows my statistics on browsers (click to enlarge).

 In addition to the proliferation issue, browsers are not good at adjusting to major differences in the display capabilities of your system—which might range from a small smartphone to a monster multiple monitor setup.
-The net result is that browsers are not ideal platforms for implementing advance trading platforms—however this is the approach that Fidelity seems to be betting on with their recently enhanced ActiveTraderPro.com offering.
+The net result is that browsers are not ideal platforms for implementing advance trading platforms—however this is the approach that Fidelity is betting on with their ActiveTraderPro.com offering.